-- promote the welfare, safety, and wellbeing of children at the Service at all times - ensure children feel safe and supported at the early childhood service and their individual needs are met - comprehend their obligations as mandatory reporters and their duty of care requirements if they have formed a reasonable belief that a child has suffered or is likely to suffer significant harm - participate in annual child protection training and other relevant professional training
+- promote the welfare, safety, and wellbeing of children at the Service at all times - ensure children feel safe and supported at the early childhood service and their individual needs are met - comprehend their obligations as mandatory reporters and their duty of care requirements if they have formed a reasonable belief that a child has suffered or is likely to suffer significant harm - participate in annual child protection training and other relevant professional training - participate in training about the Child Information Sharing, Family Violence Reforms and Family Violence Multi-Agency Risk Assessment Management Framework (MARAM)

-- be able to identify signs of child abuse (see Appendix 1) - follow the Four Critical Actions for Early Childhood Services: Responding to incidents, disclosures and suspicions of Child Abuse - o Responding to an emergency - Reporting to authorities - o Contacting parents or carers - o Providing ongoing support - respect what a child discloses, taking it seriously and follow up on their concerns through the appropriate channels - refer families to appropriate agencies where concerns of harm do not meet the threshold of significant harm.
-These services may be located through Child FIRST or The Orange Doorhttps://services.dffh.vic.gov.au/referral-and-support-teams Family consent will be south before making referrals - allow children to be part of decision-making processes where appropriate - · prepare accurate records recording exactly what happened, conversations that took place and what was observed to pass on to the relevant authorities to assist with any investigation - understand that allegations of abuse or suspected abuse against them are treated in the same way as allegations of abuse against other people - NOT investigate suspicion of abuse or neglect but collect only enough information to substantiate concerns and pass on to the Child Protection Helpline or appropriate authority - understand their legal obligations to report or take action in relation to suspected child abuse under the Reportable Conduct Scheme - share information with other professionals working with children as part of the information sharing and family violence reform schemes - provide ongoing monitoring and follow-up for children's health and wellbeing.
+- be able to identify signs of child abuse (see Appendix 1) - follow the Four Critical Actions for Early Childhood Services: Responding to incidents, disclosures and suspicions of Child Abuse - o Responding to an emergency - Reporting to authorities - o Contacting parents or carers - o Providing ongoing support - · respect what a child discloses, taking it seriously and follow up on their concerns through the appropriate channels - refer families to appropriate agencies where concerns of harm do not meet the threshold of significant harm.
+These services may be located through Child FIRST or The Orange Doorhttps://services.dffh.vic.gov.au/referral-and-support-teams Family consent will be south before making referrals - allow children to be part of decision-making processes where appropriate - prepare accurate records recording exactly what happened, conversations that took place and what was observed to pass on to the relevant authorities to assist with any investigation - understand that allegations of abuse or suspected abuse against them are treated in the same way as allegations of abuse against other people - NOT investigate suspicion of abuse or neglect but collect only enough information to substantiate concerns and pass on to the Child Protection Helpline or appropriate authority - understand their legal obligations to report or take action in relation to suspected child abuse under the Reportable Conduct Scheme - share information with other professionals working with children as part of the information sharing and family violence reform schemes - provide ongoing monitoring and follow-up for children's health and wellbeing.